Radcliffe Choral Society: Tours

-Past tours

-Future tours

-In May 2023, RCS will depart on a three-week international tour to South Korea.

 'Cliffe Notes

 The 'Cliffe Notes is the a cappella subset of the Radcliffe Choral Society, founded in 1991.
 They perform a variety of repertoire ranging from jazz to folk to pop, all arranged by members of the group.

 'Cliffe Notes, also known as 'CN, performs during RCS performances in venues such as Sanders Theatre, as well as for jams, private parties, caroling, parades, benefits, and other events.